|

 = 0

-With all the above relations,
+With the above relations,

 the original differential definition of the brackets can be retrieved